flerdacodeu/CodeU-2018-Group11/imorlowska/assignment0/README.md

 # Assignment 0

-Please submit assignment 0 to this directory.
+Please submit assignment 0 (test) to this directory.

 Remember to create a branch named `imorlowska-0` instead of submitting to the `master` branch.